Children in employment and entertainment

 - live in Buckinghamshire

-- have a Disclosure and Barring Service (DBS) check
+- have an enhanced children's Disclosure and Barring Service (DBS) check

 Applying to become a chaperone for children who perform